vsch/laravel-translation-manager/readme.md

 ![Translation Helpers](https://raw.githubusercontent.com/vsch/laravel-translation-manager/master/images/ScreenShot_translation_helpers.png)

+<a id="Limitations"></a>
+## Limitations

+The package has only been tested with MySQL backend.
+No MySQL specific syntax is being used but no other backend has been tested with the package.

+Translation helpers use Yandex.
+You can edit any locale, even if it is not supported by Yandex.
+However, automatic translation will not work for unsupported locales.
+See [Yandex Supported languages](#YandexSupportedLanguages)

+For other limitations, please see [To Do List](#ToDo).

+If someone contacts me with a request to prioritize a specific area I will do it sooner :).

+<a id="Installation"></a>
 ## Installation

 1. Require this package in your composer.json and run composer update (or run `composer require vsch/laravel-translation-manager:*` directly):